Unx Editor User Guide

 Business layer tree (rootFolder)

-The business layer is a tree of folders, dimensions, and measures.
+The business layer is a tree of folders, dimensions, measures, and filters.
 Each node carries a "type" discriminator field.

 Folder